Tuesday, February 20, 2024

 In conversation with Tucker Carlson, Vladimir Putin gave a long spiel about the history of Ukraine, beginning by reference to its Ninth Century Russian rulers.
 The implication was that the Ukraine and the Ukrainians have been Russian for more than a thousand years and that Ukraine is thus, morally at least, Russian territory.
 But that is bunk.

 Russians in Ninth Century Ukraine were Viking warriors from Sweden, that is to say blood-thirsty, marauding gangsters intent on rape and pillage.
 They travelled South from the Baltic Sea mainly by water, portaging their boats to either the Dneiper or the Dneister River.
 The Dneiper took them to Kiev and the Black Sea coast.
 Among these Viking adventurers was Ruric, who in the mid-Ninth Century became the first so-called Russian to rule Ukraine.
-Thus, contrary to the intention of Putin's story, the people of Ninth Century Ukraine were not Russians, they were the same people who'd lived in Ukraine for thousands of years, which is to say they were Ukrainians.
+Thus, contrary to the intention of Putin's story, the people of Ninth Century Ukraine were not Russians, they were the same people who'd lived in Ukraine before the arrival of a handful of Viking, aka Russian, occupiers.

 Genocide, however, is merely the trigger, not the objective of US/NATO policy.
-The Ukraine war is a proxy war of aggression by the NATO states against Russia with the aim of breaking up the Russian Federation, pillaging Russia's vast storehouse of natural resources, and moving NATO forces Eastward, far East, to the Usuri River, Russia's border with China.
+The Ukraine war is a proxy war of aggression by the NATO states against Russia with the aim of smashing the Russian Federation, pillaging Russia's vast storehouse of natural resources, and moving NATO forces Eastward -- far far East, to the Usuri River, Russia's border with China.

 But that looks like a really dumb hope by the now departing fat lady at the State Department, the CIA guy with the big face, and the faceless people running America's brain-dead Presidency.